borisvish/Median-Polish/README.md

    This repository contains code  and data of two examples of using median polish algorithm.
 The results were validated to comply with sources.

-	Add version of fitting model by average as alternative to median.
-This equivalent to ANOVA analysis.
-Comparing results of fit we can clear see advantage of using Median Polish to Average Polish.
+   Add version of fitting model by average as alternative to fitting by median.
+This is equivalent to ANOVA analysis.
+Comparing results of both fit to the same data we can clear see advantage of using Median Polish.